 Seven reasons to choose a graduate career in consulting - aside from salary

-If you join the consulting sector, you’re likely to be earning in the region of £33k, with great perks thrown in such as sponsored MBAs, paid time off for charity work and excellent maternity benefits.
+If you join the consulting sector, you could be starting on a salary as high as £40,00, with great perks thrown in such as sponsored MBAs, paid time off for charity work and excellent maternity benefits.
 But when a recruiter asks you why you want to be a consultant you can’t answer, 'The salary, of course!'
 Make sure you can articulate what your (less tangible) reasons are for wanting to enter the profession.
 We’ve spoken to working graduate consultants from a range of firms and come up with seven great reasons for wanting to be a consultant:

 One of the most appealing aspects of management consulting is the huge variety of projects you’ll work on, colleagues you’ll work with and clients you’ll meet.
 Many consultancies also offer international travel opportunities.